26 Best Places to Visit in Kandy, Sri Lanka

 Huluganga Ella Waterfall

-Also known as Hulu Ganga Falls, this waterfall is located a 1.5-hour drive from Kandy in Huluganga Town.
+Also known as Hulu Ganga Falls, this waterfall is located a one-and-a-half-hour drive from Kandy in Huluganga Town.
 It is a part of the Hulu River, which originates from the Knuckles Mountain Range.

-The waterfall drops from a soaring height of 75-meters and eventually feeds the Victoria Reservoir.
-Hulu Waterfall is famous for its beautiful form and pristine waters as it doesn't get muddy even during the rainy season.
+The waterfall drops from a soaring height of 75-metres and eventually feeds the Victoria Reservoir.
+Hulu Waterfall is famous for its beautiful form and pristine waters, as it doesn't get muddy even during the rainy season.

 There's an observation deck built near the waterfall base to provide you with a clear view.
 However, it's not advisable to swim here.